Advance-Technologies-Foundation/clio/README.md

 ## Installing package

-To install package from directory you can use the next command: for non compressed package in current folder
+To install package from directory, you can use the next command: for non-compressed package in current folder

 ```
 clio push-pkg <PACKAGE_NAME>